qrtl/sst-custom/website_forum_adj/readme/DESCRIPTION.rst

 This module does the following:

-* This module removes the social message part after user posts a question/answer on website forum.
+* Removes the social message part after user posts a question/answer on website forum.
+* Sends forum update notification emails from a specific email server.